Optimal lives are designed, not discovered.

 The Goal Should Always Be To Assume The Highest Value Version Of Yourself

-With every change of WILL, different externalities and habits become attracted to you.
+Every change of will attracts different surroundings and habits.
 The more money I make, the more I find myself working out/building connections and vice versa.
 It’s rare to have one without the others because high value is ALL ENCOMPASSING.

 Self-discipline ripples throughout your entire life.